COVID-19 and your utilities: what you need to know

 Is your account in arrears?
 We can help

-Customers who are in payment arrears should use our online payment assistance form to contact us: we have payment options and financial assistance programs to help, and want to help avoid a potential disruption in service.
+Customers who are in payment arrears should call us at 613-546-1181, ext.
+2278, Monday to Friday from 8 AM to 4:30 PM.
+We have payment options and financial assistance programs to help, and want to help avoid a potential disruption in service.

 COVID-19 Energy Assistance Program